-There are 3 elementary schools that serve grades K-5, one primary school that serves grades K-2 and one intermediate school that serves grades 3-5 throughout the massive, rural school district.
+There are 3 elementary schools that serve grades K-5, one primary school that serves grades K-2, and one intermediate school that serves grades 3-5 throughout the massive, rural school district.
 There is one middle school (grades 6-8) and one high school (grades 9-12) located in the center of the county.
 We have approximately 69% of students in the district qualifying for the Free and Reduced Lunch Program.
-However, due to USDA and state eligibility programs, all students in the Russell County School District receive universal breakfast for the 2016-2017 school year.
-The Universal Breakfast Program offers all students the option to eat breakfast at no cost.
-Moreover, three of our schools are currently participating in the Free Lunch Program.
+However, due to USDA and state eligibility programs, all students in the Russell County School District receive universal breakfast and lunch for the 2023-2024 school year.
+The Universal Breakfast and Lunch Program offers all students the option to eat breakfast and lunch at no cost.
 Despite socioeconomic barriers, the Russell County School System seeks opportunities that will afford our students a wide range of benefits and services.

 Russell County School District continues to plan and collaborate to prepare for additional student growth and meet the needs of a diverse population.
-Currently there are approximately 452 employees employed by the Russell County School District to include certified and classified personnel.
+Currently, there are approximately 452 employees employed by the Russell County School District including certified and classified personnel.
 The total student enrollment is 3,600.
-The Russell County Board Of Education, Superintendent, Teachers, Support Staff, Parents, and Community Members provide a strong, positive, and caring culture.
-Our aim is to encourage, support and strengthen the educational programs at all schools in order to ensure student success.
-The strong collaboration, communication, and commitment of all stakeholders provide the necessary foundation to ensure that the vision, mission, and goals of the Russell County School District.
+The Russell County Board Of Education, Superintendent, Teachers, Support Staff, Parents, and Community members provide a strong, positive, and caring culture.
+Our aim is to encourage, support, and strengthen the educational programs at all schools in order to ensure student success.
+The strong collaboration, communication, and commitment of all stakeholders provide the necessary foundation to ensure the vision, mission, and goals of the Russell County School District.